 The jury will consider the following hierarchy when evaluating the supportive documentation submitted with the nominated initiatives (listed in order of descending importance):

-Proposals can be made until 1 October 2021.
+The nomination period for the Young Inventors prize 2022 is closed.
 The finalists will be announced six weeks prior to the annual European Inventor Award ceremony, and the winner will be announced at the ceremony.

 The winner will be revealed at the European Inventor Award ceremony in June 2022.
 A cash incentive has been made available to support young or early-career innovators to help them advance their work.
 The winner will receive a cash prize of EUR 20 000, the second and third placed finalists will receive EUR 10 000 and EUR 5 000 respectively.